 Ok.
 I guess I didn’t get the memo.

 Listen, I’m not saying that if you stop medications your antidepressant withdrawal or benzodiazepine withdrawal will be anywhere near as challenging as mine was.
 That was an individual situation with individual reasons behind it.
 But I am saying this: when you cut back or stop medications (any medications, even blood pressure or thyroid or whatever), don’t be surprised if there are some uncomfortable symptoms.

 The body and mind become accustomed to anything they ingest every day, and prescription medications such as antidepressants and benzodiazepines are specifically designed to go deeply into our brain chemistry, affecting a broad variety of things including: perceptions of self and others, pain experiences, thought processes and attention, appetite, sleep, enthusiasm, grief responses, shame and guilt responses, energy levels, and more.
-When we stop taking medications, especially if we’ve been on them for a while, all of the things listed above can be affected, and it can feel as if the world has turned alien and frightening.
+When we stop taking medications, especially if we’ve been on them for a while, all of the things listed could be affected, and it can feel as if the world has turned alien and frightening.

 The bottom line is this.
 If people can be educated and expect the possibility of some of these withdrawal symptoms occurring, then the experience won’t seem nearly as frightening.
 Symptoms can then seem normal, in a sense, and temporary.
 And the person experiencing them can then get on with the process of enduring, understanding, coping, planning for the future, and moving forward.

 2. Withdrawal symptoms can be physical, mental, and/or emotional.

 The complexity of the antidepressant withdrawal or benzodiazepine withdrawal experience can at first seem baffling to the person experiencing it, and therefore it stands to reason that your average doctor or psychiatrist (a person who might be book smart but not wise or thoughtful) might be confused.